openstack/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 Excluding a domain
 ~~~~~~~~~~~~~~~~~~

-This option excludes a Storage Center ISCSI fault domain from the ISCSI
+This option excludes a list of Storage Center ISCSI fault domains from
-properties returned by the initialize_connection call.
-This only applies to
+the ISCSI properties returned by the initialize_connection call.
+This
-the ISCSI driver.
+only applies to the ISCSI driver.

-Add the excluded_domain_ip option into the backend config for each fault domain
+Add the excluded_domain_ips option into the backend config for several fault
-to be excluded.
-This option takes the specified Target IPv4 Address listed
+domains to be excluded.
+This option takes a comma separated list of Target
-under the fault domain.
-Older versions of DSM (EM) may list this as the Well
+IPv4 Addresses listed under the fault domain.
+Older versions of DSM (EM) may
-Known IP Address.
+list this as the Well Known IP Address.

 Add the following to the back-end specification to exclude the domains at
 172.20.25.15 and 172.20.26.15.